 Your guidance for opening our bank account was invaluable.
 With our complex holding structure it would have taken us weeks to get through the Due Diligence checks, but with your guidance and recommendation, we got it all done in one meeting.
 Thanks!

-For Locally-owned Singapore Companies
+For Locally-Owned Singapore Companies

-For Foreign-owned Singapore Companies
+For Foreign-Owned Singapore Companies

 Since data about foreign nationals is not readily available to Singapore banks from the Singapore government's information system, banks must collect more detailed information from foreign clients about their identification, professional background, and their proposed business venture.
 Collection, verification and vetting of this information can take some time for banks.
-Consequently, it can take a few weeks to open the bank account when a company is owned by foreign nationals.
+Consequently, it can take a few weeks to open a bank account when a company is owned by foreign nationals.
 However, our CSP platform will facilitate the collection and transmission of all information to our banking partners.

 The bank will require the following information and documents from foreign nationals:

-Same day account opening - Fact or Gimmick?
+Same Day Account Opening - Fact or Gimmick?

 Same day corporate bank account opening is possible ONLY for companies that are wholly-owned by Singapore residents.
 If any incorporation firm is promising an instantaneous (or nearly instantaneous) bank account opening for a foreign-owned company, be very skeptical of such claims.
 The Singapore regulations simply do not permit fast-track processing of bank account opening for foreign-owned entities at present.
 For the reasons described earlier in this article, banks need a longer period to vet information about foreign nationals; therefore, the process takes up to a few weeks.